Realities of Domestic Abuse in Croatia

 - They likely will never suffer consequences because most cops and prosecutors are also men.

-In 2017, there were 13,153 reported cases of domestic violence in Croatia.
-In 77% of the cases, the violence was committed by men – spouses, partners and former partners.
+In 2019, there were 9,626 reported cases of domestic violence in Croatia which is 6.3% less than in 2018.
+In most cases, the violence was committed by men – spouses, partners, and former partners.
 Note that these are reported cases.
 It is not out of line to speculate that there are thousands of cases that go unreported.

 About 25% of adults in Croatia (including both men and women) consider domestic violence a “private matter” that must be “addressed within the family”.
 This is why it is not uncommon to come across situations when somebody knew of violence against someone and did nothing.